 Undergraduate Education supervises and fosters essential university-wide elements of the bachelor's degree.
 First-Year Experience assists new students with the transition to college, and General Education offers a broad university education and skills training that provide a foundation for study in the major.
 The Honors Program is designed for the student who seeks to learn with a cohort of like-minded peers.
 The Office of Experiential Learning and the Academic Internship Office help students tailor learning experiences outside the classroom in innovative ways.

 The Office of First-Year Experience (FYE) facilitates a student's transition from high school to university life.
-This includes 1) providing every student with a peer mentor- a trained guide who will help orient students to the university, answer questions and make helpful suggestions, and check-in periodically with students during their first year and 2) hosting other orientation activities including Jumpstart, New Student Orientation (NSO) and the First-Year Arts Card program.
+This includes 1) providing every student with a peer mentor- a trained guide who will help orient students to the university, answer questions, make helpful suggestions, and check-in periodically with students during their first year and 2) hosting other orientation activities including On-Campus "How to BYU" (a pre-orientation for those who live near BYU), New Student Orientation (NSO) and the First-Year Arts Card program.
 These efforts span the time between students' admission notification through the end of their first year on campus.

 First-Year Mentoring is designed to support all new students as they transition to, and learn to thrive in, a challenging university environment.
 This support spans three key periods:

 Within 2-3 weeks following admissions notification, students admitted for fall semester, and summer term are assigned to a peer mentor who will contact them (by email, phone and text) in order to answer their questions and provide direction concerning next steps in their transition from high school to the university.